line/line-fido2-server/README.md

 ### Docker
 If the [Docker environment is configured](https://docs.docker.com/get-started/), You can also run applications with docker images using docker-compose.

-These Docker images should run in your local machine.
+These Docker images must run in your local environment and also open a test page in a local web browser.

 - [rpserver](https://hub.docker.com/r/kj84park/rp-server)
 - [server](https://hub.docker.com/r/kj84park/fido2-server)